-PSU Performance Metrics: The Committee established three metrics for determining the number of PSUs that will vest at the end of the 2018-2020 performance cycle.
-The first measure, which is weighted 50%, is the Company's Total Shareholder Return during the threeyear cycle relative to the Peer Group and on an absolute basis.
-The second measure, which is weighted 30%, is the Company's currencyneutral compound annual adjusted operating income growth rate over the cycle, excluding acquisitions.
-The final measure, which is weighted 20%, is the Company's performance against specific RRP volume measures for PMI's transformation to RRPs during the final year of the performance cycle.
-The Committee believes that these performance measures are the most appropriate factors in terms of incentivizing senior management to produce results that enhance sustainable shareholder value and strengthen the Company over the long term.
+PSU Performance Metrics: In February 2016, the Committee established three metrics for determining the number of PSUs that would vest at the end of the 2016-2018 performance cycle.
+The first measure, weighted 50%, was the Company's Total Shareholder Return during the three-year cycle relative to the Peer Group and on an absolute basis.
+The second measure, weighted 30%, was the Company's currency-neutral compound annual adjusted operating companies income growth rate over the cycle, excluding acquisitions.
+The final measure, weighted 20%, was the Company's performance against specific volume and market share measures of PMI's innovation for both RRPs and cigarettes during the performance cycle.

-The aggregate of the weighted performance factors for the three metrics will determine the percentage of PSUs that vest at the end of the three-year performance cycle.
+The aggregate of the weighted performance factors for the three metrics determined the percentage of PSUs that vested at the end of the three-year performance cycle.
 Each vested PSU entitles the participant to one share of common stock.
-An aggregate weighted PSU performance factor of 100 will result in the targeted number of PSUs being vested.
-The minimum percentage of PSUs that can vest is zero, while the maximum is twice the targeted number.
+An aggregate weighted PSU performance factor of 100 would result in the targeted number of PSUs being vested.
+The minimum percentage of PSUs that would vest was zero, while the maximum was twice the targeted number.

 TSR Performance Factor.
-The TSR performance factor, which determines 50% of the PSU payout, will be calculated based on the Company's three-year rolling TSR versus the Company's Peer Group (see page 38).
-To adjust for market volatility, the TSR calculations will be based on the average of the 20 trading days immediately before the start of the performance cycle and the last 20 trading days of the performance cycle.
-To reflect that several members of the Peer Group are primarily listed on foreign stock exchanges and report their financial results in different currencies, the Company will measure the TSRs for those companies by using the price performance of their publicly traded American Depository Receipts ("U.S. ADRs").
-The use of U.S. ADRs will avoid the need to adjust the TSRs of non-U.S. Peers to reflect currency changes, and will increase transparency by enabling shareholders to directly observe such TSRs.
-The TSR performance factor for the 2018-2020 performance cycle will be calculated relative to the Peer Group in accordance with the following schedule, with linear interpolation for results between the 25th and 85th percentiles:
+The TSR performance factor, which determined 50% of the PSU payout, was calculated based on the Company's three-year rolling TSR versus the Company's Peer Group (see page 37).
+To adjust for market volatility, the TSR calculations are based on the average of the 20 trading days immediately before the start of the performance cycle and the last 20 trading days of the performance cycle.
+To reflect that several members of the Peer Group are primarily listed on foreign stock exchanges and report their financial results in different currencies, the Company measures the TSRs for those companies by using the price performance of their publicly traded American Depository Receipts ("U.S. ADRs").
+The use of U.S. ADRs avoids the need to adjust the TSRs of non-U.S. Peers to reflect currency changes, and increases transparency by enabling shareholders to directly observe such TSRs.
+In addition to evaluating our relative TSR, if the Company's absolute TSR for a performance cycle is zero or less, the Committee will cap the TSR performance factor at target or less.
+This approach would limit rewards for a performance cycle in which we performed in line with, or better than, the Peer Group, but shareholders did not realize a positive return.
+The TSR performance factor for the 2016-2018 performance cycle was calculated relative to the Peer Group in accordance with the following schedule:

-PMI TSR as a Percentile of Peer Group Performance Factor

-Below Threshold Below 25 th percentile 0%

-Threshold 25 th percentile 50%

-Target 50 th percentile 100%

-Maximum 85 th percentile and above 200%
+PMI TSR as a Percentile of Peer Group Performance Factor Actual Rating Below Threshold Below 25th percentile 0% Threshold 25 th percentile 50% 35 th percentile 70% Target 50th percentile 100% 55 percentile 7 0 70 Maximum 85th percentile and above 200%